 The commando fell to its knees, emitting a loud series of buzzy squawks.
 “Servos offline!
-I caaAAAAAAANNNnnnn’ttttttttzzzzz…” Then it thudded onto its side, jiggling and twitching in fitful jerks.
+I caaAAAAAAANNNnnnn’ttttttttzzzzz…” It thudded onto its side, jiggling and twitching in fitful jerks.

-Guns snapped up, sighting squarely on Holly’s face.
+Guns snapped up, sighting squarely in on Holly’s face.

 “NO!” the team leader shouted.
 “She’s just a kid!
 Safe your weapons and—”

 Holly grinned.
 “Is that what you think?”
 Her eyes blazed with sorcerous energy.
-“Prepare for a lesson in manners, ye clockwork daemons.”
+“Prepare for a lesson, ye clockwork daemons.”
 She muttered something sibilant, then speared through the commando on her right with a glimmer-lit hand.

 “FUCK!” the team leader yelled.
 “Nonlethal!
 Take her down!”

-The robots surged forward, their palms aglow with blue lightning.
-Holly sank onto a haunch, kicking out and collapsing a metal knee.
+The robots surged forward, their palms glowing with blue lightning.
+Holly sank onto her left haunch and kicked out with her right leg, and collapsed a metal knee with her incandescent shoe-sole.
 She shot up and threw a double crescent kick—outside with the right, inside with the left—and decapitated two commandos with her magically charged feet.
-She kept spinning; as her torso angled down, her straightened leg came around in a vicious wheel-kick, shearing completely through a robot’s neck column.
+She kept spinning; as her torso angled down, her straightened leg came around in a vicious wheel-kick, shearing completely through a robot’s neck.